gretchy/chai-T-Isolation/README.txt

 Running program via Eclipse:
 	Import project folder through "File > Import"
 	Run program by
-		right clicking ".java" and selecting "Run As > Java Application" or
+		right clicking "IsolationMain.java" and selecting "Run As > Java Application" or
 		pressing "Alt-Shift-X" and then "J"
 		or